p-stackforge/Filebase-support/Readme.md

 ## 🧠 Overview

-FYNDR is a fully private and fast file search engine.
+Filebase is a fully private and fast file search engine.
 It is a single window app which can monitor a folder and produce instant search results.
-FYNDR is useful to instantly search unstructured data in files like pdf, doc, docx etc.
+Filebase is useful to instantly search unstructured data in files like pdf, doc, docx etc.

 ---